-ValleyBike is the regional bike share program for the Pioneer Valley region, serving the communities of Springfield, Holyoke, Northampton, Amherst, South Hadley and the University of Massachusetts.
-Funding for this program was programmed as part of the FFY 2017 Transportation Improvement Program using Congestion Mitigation and Air Quality (CMAQ) funds.
-Additional funding to expand ValleyBike is currently programmed as part of the FFY2020 TIP.
-This is a multiple year task to provide planning support to assist the ValleyBike communities in the implementation and advancement of this program.
+ValleyBike is the regional bike share program for the Pioneer Valley region, serving the communities of Amherst, Chicopee, Easthampton, Holyoke, Northampton, South Hadley, Springfield, West Springfield and the University of Massachusetts.
+This is an ongoing task to provide planning support to assist the ValleyBike communities in the implementation and advancement of this program.